 Driving your own car in Montenegro

-You will be required to drive with an International Driving Permit in Montenegro.
+After moving to Montenegro from the UK you will be required to drive with an International Driving Permit.
 Further requirements include car logbooks, a Green Card, registration and ownership documents, as well as a local insurance policy.
 Keep in mind that customs documents are not required for driving your own car in Montenegro.

 Education in Montenegro